DivyaSudagoni/Real-time-weather-app/README.md

 ### OpenWeatherMap API

-1. The parameters used are appid and units.
+The parameters used are appid and units.
 The data gets returned in JSON/XML and properties used from the response are weather, main and wind.
-Below is an example of JSON API response.

 ### Google Maps Places API

-2. **Google Maps Places API call link**:

  The parameters used include:
    - `types`: Specifies the type of place you want to search for.
    - Other parameters such as `offset`, `location`, `radius`, `language`, etc., may also be used based on your requirements.

 ### Tween Animation